SolidLabResearch/aggregator-description-demo/README.md

    The aggregation events will be written to the aggregation pod, in LDP containers based on the bucket size (present in the './src/config/ldes_properties.json' file).
 The bucket size is set to a default of 200.
 The bucket size can be changed if required.

-   The aggregation events are being written into the LDES in LDP present at http://localhost:3000/aggregation_pod/aggregation/ into multiple LDP resources.
+   The aggregation events are being written into the LDES in LDP present at http://localhost:3000/aggregation_pod/aggregation/ into LDP containers.

 ### Service Description of the Solid Stream Aggregator